fdformula/MathlyLua/README.md

 simply, a[i] for both cases, which is quite ugly and unnatural.
 Furthermore, basic plotting utility is not provided in matrix.lua.
 Therefore, this mathly module was developed.
 But anyway I appreciate the work in matrix.lua.
-Actually, you may find some similarities in the code of matrix.lua and mathly.lua, e.g., m1, m2 are used to name arguments of functions.
+Actually, you may find some similarities in the code of matrix.lua and mathly.lua, e.g., m1, m2 are used to name arguments of some functions.

 ## Which version of Lua is needed?